SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 #### Hints and guidelines

-For the calculations you may use the following formulas:
+For the calculations, you can use the following formulas:
 -	**`Area = Math.PI * r * r`**.
 -	**`Perimeter = 2 * Math.PI * r`**.